 In this way, you will feel no delay in sound when the dialogues are transitioning from the center speakers to the left and right or any other object on the screen moves from left and right.

-You will hear the dialogues clearly and will feel the sound effects perfectly.
+You will hear the dialogue clearly and will feel the sound effects perfectly.

 Know the best frequency response and frequency crossover for your home theater speakers.
 I have this easy guide for you to follow.